Valentinianism: Horos

-A figure entirely peculiar to Valentinian Gnosticism is that of Horos (the Limiter).
+A figure entirely peculiar to Valentinian Gnostic thought is that of Horos (the Limiter).
 The name is perhaps an echo of the Egyptian Horus.

 The task of Horos is to separate the fallen Aeons from the upper world of Aeons.
 At the same time he becomes a kind of world-creative power, who in this capacity helps to construct an ordered world out of Sophia and her passions.
 He is also called Stauros (cross), and we frequently meet with references to the figure of Stauros.
 Speculations about the Stauros are older than Christianity, and a Platonic conception may have been at work here.
-Plato had already stated that the World-Soul revealed itself in the form of the letter Chi (X), by which he meant that figure described in the heavens by the intersecting orbits of the sun and the planetary ecliptic.
-Since through this double orbit all the movements of the heavenly powers are determined, so all "becoming" and all life depend on it, and thus we can understand the statement that the World-Soul appears in the form of an X, or a cross.
+Plato had already stated that the World-Soul revealed itself in the form of the letter chi (Χ), by which he meant that figure described in the heavens by the intersecting orbits of the sun and the planetary ecliptic.
+Since through this double orbit all the movements of the heavenly powers are determined, so all "becoming" and all life depend on it, and thus we can understand the statement that the World-Soul appears in the form of a Χ, or a cross.

 The cross can also stand for the wondrous Aeon on whom depends the ordering and life of the world, and thus Horos-Stauros appears here as the first redeemer of Sophia from her passions, and as the orderer of the creation of the world which now begins.
 Naturally, then, the figure of Horos-Stauros was often assimilated to that of the Christian Redeemer.
 We possibly find echoes of this in the Gospel of Peter, where the Cross itself is depicted as speaking and even floating out of the tomb.